-These are exceptional circumstances, and while it may not be possible to consult in any other way than from a distance, it’s about working out what is reasonable in all the circumstances, taking into account the size of your organisation and the resources available to you.
+Of course, in some circumstances, such as where an employee has moved several hours away or even moved abroad, it may not be possible to consult in any other way than from a distance, but it’s about working out what is reasonable in all the circumstances, taking into account the size of your organisation and the resources available to you.

 Don't go it alone

 Not only is redundancy a particular stressful time for all those involved but it is also a particularly complex area of employment law, meaning the margin for error is high.

 Should you require advice, guidance or reassurance, our Employment Law specialists can help you to carry out a redundancy exercise confidently and compliantly.
 We can even manage key elements of the process for you, from reviewing your business case and execution plan for due diligence to full end-to-end project management, as part of our bespoke HR Consultancy service.